 For specific details about ACCRE resource allocation, please see more about ACCRE job scheduler parameters.

 The cluster offers GCC and Intel compilers, with support for multithreading and MPI libraries.
 We also compile a large number of widely used applications for areas of research spanning biology, bioinformatics, materials science, chemistry, astronomy, and so on.
-Click here to view a comprehensive list of packages installed at ACCRE for general use.
+A comprehensive list of packages installed at ACCRE for general use is available here.
 ACCRE staff are also available to assist with the installation of additional tools.
 Please open a helpdesk ticket for such requests.